Therapeutic Interventions.

 -

-Somatic approaches help:
+Somatic approaches to therapy help:

-Support nervous system regulation
+Support nervous system regulation amidst discomfort

-Release stored tension and emotional energy
+Release stored tension

-By learning to notice and respond to your body’s signals with curiosity and care, you can develop new, healthier patterns of responding to stress.
+By learning to notice and respond to your body’s signals with curiosity and care, you can develop healthier patterns of responding to stress.

 Insurance Accepted

-Please confirm with your insurance company if my therapy services are covered under your specific plan benefits prior to
+Please confirm with your insurance company if my therapy services are covered under your specific plan benefits prior to scheduling an intake appointment.

 Blue Cross Blue Shield